apache/dolphinscheduler/README.md

 Apache DolphinScheduler is the modern data workflow orchestration platform with powerful user interface, dedicated to solving complex task dependencies in the data pipeline and providing various types of jobs available `out of the box`

 The key features for DolphinScheduler are as follows:
-- Easy to deploy, we provides 4 ways to deploy, such as Standalone deployment,Cluster deployment,Docker / Kubernetes deployment and Rainbond deployment
+- Easy to deploy, we provide 4 ways to deploy, such as Standalone deployment,Cluster deployment,Docker / Kubernetes deployment and Rainbond deployment
 - Easy to use, there are 3 ways to create workflows:
   - Visually, create tasks by dragging and dropping tasks
   - Creating workflows by PyDolphinScheduler(Python way)